jimhopper/jimhopper.com/src/repeat-rape-by-college-men.md

 For these reasons, the one-in-four statistic reported in the Swartout et al. 2015 paper is not about “repeat rape” – or even about “serial rape” as many people understand that term.
 Their 25% statistic only refers to the percentage of rapists (most of whom are repeat rapists, as shown above) who admit to committing at least one rape in more than one year of college.

-Unfortunately, journalists have begun citing Swartout et al.’s one-fourth statistic right along with the two-thirds statistic, as if both pertain to “repeat rape” and are simply different values of the same statistic from different researchers measuring the same thing.
+Unfortunately, journalists have been citing Swartout et al.’s one-fourth statistic right along with the two-thirds statistic, as if both pertain to “repeat rape” and are simply different values of the same statistic from different researchers measuring the same thing.
 Some have written that Swartout and colleagues’ paper and its one-in-four statistic contradict or even refute the Lisak and Miller paper and its findings that about two-in-three college rapists are repeat rapists who commit the great majority of rapes.

-But as I have made clear, neither is true: Multiple research studies – including one of typical college students used by Swartout and his colleagues – have found that about two-thirds (or more) of college rapists are repeat rapists, and that those repeat rapists commit the great majority of rapes (and attempted rapes).
+But as I have made clear, neither is true: Multiple research studies – including the one of typical college students by Swartout and his colleagues – have found that about two-thirds (or more) of college rapists are repeat rapists, and that those repeat rapists commit the great majority of rapes (and attempted rapes).

 ## Summary and Conclusion